 The significant level of growth in primary school numbers is now having an impact on the number of secondary school places required in Derby and to meet this demand it was identified that Murray Park Community School, Mickelover, would need to expand by taking its capacity for school places from 1,100 to 1,650 across year groups 7 to 11.

 As well as designing a brand new two-storey, 15-classroom block to the front of the existing school, our brief was to review and rationalise the whole site, making alterations to the current accommodation so the students could make the most of their learning environment.
-On site in March 2018, the project is set to complete in September 2019, ready for the new academic year.
+On site in March 2018, the project was completed ahead of schedule in August 2019, ready for the new academic year.

 For all our completed projects we identify lessons learned and continuously review and refine our design and engagement processes so that everything – from concept to completion – is tightened and honed, ready to move on to the next.
 Murray Park is no exception and it represents the fourth iteration of our full school design.